MichielvdVelde/nexus-server/README.md

 [![Standard - JavaScript Style Guide](https://img.shields.io/badge/code%20style-standard-brightgreen.svg)](http://standardjs.com/)

-Nexus is simple remote file storage server over HTTP.
+Nexus is a simple remote file storage server over HTTP.
 Easily create, read and update files remotely, using only HTTP.
 With an easy to use HTTP API and [node.js client](http://github.com/MichielvdVelde/nexus-client-http), it's fast to set up and use.